A step toward Ethereum Scalability: optimized Gas usage, state channels, and reduced block rewards

 DO NOT SHARE YOUR PRIVATE KEY or SEED PHRASE WITH ANYONE.

 Constantinople is not Proof-of-Stake on Ethereum yet, but rather a step towards it.
 To understand the roadmap of Ethereum Proof-of-Stake, check this.
 The Constantinople upgrade brings Gasoptimization and enables second-layer solutions by introducing new opcodes.
 This will surely help a lot of smart contract developers moving forward.

 The cool thing about using QuickNode is that updates like this are done automatically and transparently.
 QuickNode has stated that it has deployed node client upgrades in a staging environment.
 Following successful testing, the update will be pushed out to all users.

-Official statements (and instructions, if any) regarding the upcoming fork and client updates will be published on Twitter, Facebook, and in Slack.
+Official statements (and instructions, if any) regarding the upcoming fork and client updates will be published on Twitter and Facebook.
 QuickNode users shouldn’t need to do anything, and the development team will keep everyone posted through its communication channels.

 Further questions and Readings

 - Here’s a summary of the Constantinople update